tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/媒体上传/客户端上传/Web 端上传 SDK_intl_en.md

 ### Checkpoint restart

-The SDK supports automatic checkpoint restart with no human intervention required.
-When the upload is terminated unexpectedly (for reasons such as the browser is closed or the network connection is interrupted), you can upload the file again from where it left off, which helps reduce the upload time.
+The SDK supports automatic checkpoint restart for uploads.
+If an upload is interrupted unexpectedly (for example, because the browser is closed or the network is disconnected), you can continue uploading the file from where it left off.

 ## API Description